kalote/lsp1-example/README.md

 ## Deploy

-There are 2 deployment scripts in the `scripts/` folder:
+There are 3 deployment scripts in the `scripts/` folder:

 - deployToken.ts => deploy the simple custom LSP7 token
 - deployLSP1.ts => deploy the custom URD and register it on the `UP_ADDR`
+- deployLSP1.ts => deploy the simple custom URD and register it on the `UP_ADDR`

 ## Run